Blendify/blender-manual/blender_docs/manual/interface/controls/templates/data_block.rst

 .. seealso::

-   Data-blocks are discussed farther in the :doc:`Data System chapter </files/data_blocks>`.
+   Data-blocks are discussed further in the :doc:`Data System chapter </files/data_blocks>`.

 Preview